muratk3n/thirdwave/en/2015/04/parochial-interests.md

 income, countries with larger winning-coalitions are richer, and this is also confirmed.
 With everything else the same a country going from W=0 to W=1 would add 3.0% growth to per capita income.
-This could seem small, but if you take per capita income $10,000 in 10 years,
+This could seem small, but if you take per capita income 10,000 dollars in 10 years,

 `R=0.03; print 10*1000 * ((1+R)**10.)`

-it becomes a whopping $13,439.
-So increasing the winning coalition to its maximum from the worst adds to per capita more than $3,000.
+it becomes a whopping 13,439 dollars.
+So increasing the winning coalition to its maximum from the worst adds to per capita more than 3,000 dollars.

 [geek]